unipartdigital/workflows_engine/docs/source/primitives.rst

 Containers
 ##########

-Containers are used to specific the format and enforce the validity of commonly used structures.
+Containers are used to specify the format and enforce the validity of commonly used structures.
 The current types are `Message`, `TaskTarget` and `Populate`.

 .. _target_task_container:

 TaskTarget
 **********

-Used to specify a task via the name of the flow and the name of the task within the flow.
+Used to specify a task via its name and that of the flow it is in.

 .. _populate_container:

 Populate
 ********

-Specifies if/how a field should be populated based on a condition occurring.
+Specifies if and how a field should be populated based on a condition being met.

 .. _message_container:

 Message
 *******

 Defines a message in terms of a template and type (e.g. "success" or "error").
-It is not currently used where the type of the message is predefined.
+It is not currently used when the type of the message is predefined.